viveris/uMTP-Responder/README.md

 Any board with a USB device port should be compatible.
 The only requirement is to have the USB FunctionFS (CONFIG_USB_FUNCTIONFS) or GadgetFS (CONFIG_USB_GADGETFS) support enabled in your Linux kernel.
 You also need to enable the board-specific USB device port driver (eg. dwc2 for the RaspberryPi Zero).

-uMTP-Responder is currently tested with various 4.x.x Linux kernel versions.
+uMTP-Responder was tested on various Linux kernel versions (4.x.x / 5.x.x / 6.x.x ...) .
 This may work with earlier kernels (v3.x.x and some v2.6.x versions) but without any guarantee.

 ### Successfully tested boards